maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ```
 <img width="600" alt="Indian Farmers' Protest Wordcloud Positive" src="/Farmers 2/Positive.png">

-In the positive wordcloud, there are words relating to victory ('victory,' 'finally,' 'proud,' 'won,' 'congratulation') and supportive words ('unity,' 'love,' 'live,' 'support,' 'fight').
+In the positive wordcloud, there are words relating to victory ('victory,' 'congratulations,' 'repealed,' 'won') and supportive words ('unity,' 'love,' 'sacrifice,' 'live,' 'solidarity').
 This can be attributed to how the protests finally succeeded in repealing the farm laws.
 ```
 Wordcloud (Neutral):
 ```
 <img width="600" alt="Indian Farmers' Protest Wordcloud Neutral" src="/Farmers 2/Neutral.png">

-The neutral wordcloud seems to have more words relating to the government and Modi ('narendramodi,' 'government' 'BJP,' 'PM Modi'), likely discussing their being about to repeal the farm laws.
+The neutral wordcloud seems to have more words relating to the government and the farm laws ('narendramodi,' 'government' 'repealed,' 'farmlaw'), likely discussing how they had announced that they were going to repeal the farm laws.
 ```
 Wordcloud (Negative):
 ```
 <img width="600" alt="Indian Farmers' Protest Wordcloud Negative" src="/Farmers 2/Negative.png">

-Some words that stand out include 'farmer,' 'narendramodi' (likely calling on Modi), 'government,' 'death' (possibly referring to the many deaths and suicides of farmers throughout the movement and in the past), 'shame,' and 'protest.'
-There still might be some resentment and anger against the government for their treatment of the farmers.
+Some words that stand out include 'farmer,' 'narendramodi' (likely calling on Modi), 'government,' 'death'/'died' (possibly referring to the many deaths and suicides of farmers throughout the movement and in the past), 'shame,' and 'protest.'
+There still might be some resentment and anger against the government for its treatment of the farmers.
+However, some words, 'lost' and 'terrorist,' suggest there might be some supporters of the farm laws.

 ---